 Any misuse of our logos may result in a cease and desist order.
 We reserve the right to cancel, modify, or change these guidelines and our policies at any time at our sole discretion.
 For any questions about the use of the Pride Winnipeg names, trademarks, and standards please contact email@example.com.

-- LGBTTQ* is the official identity acronym of Pride Winnipeg.
-It is used as an umbrella term to recognize identities such as, but not limited to: lesbian, gay, bisexual, trans, two-spirit, queer, questioning, intersex, pansexual, asexual, and ally.
+- Gender, Sexual, and Relationship Diverse (GSRD) is the official identity acronym of Pride Winnipeg.
+It is used as an umbrella term to recognize the diverse identities our community.

 - Pride Winnipeg Festival Inc. is our official legal name.
 We operate using Pride Winnipeg to identify our organization.